pdmice/flexpath-unit-2-exercises/06-classes-in-java/README.md

 - Fill in the constructor to set the instance variables to the values passed in as parameters.
 - Fill in the `toString` method to return a string representation of the teacher.

+## Running the Application

+To run the application, right-click on the `src/main/java/org.example/src/Main` class and select "Run 'Main.main()'".
+This will run the application and you will be able to interact with it in the console.
+For initial testing and debugging, running the application is a good way to see how the classes interact with each other and to verify that your code is working correctly.

+While it may be tempting to simply skip to running unit tests, with a larger project like this one, it is important to also run the application and to understand your code and changes in the context of the entire application and from the perspective of an end user.

 ## Running the Tests

+As always, final verification of your code should be done by running the unit tests.

 To run the tests, right-click on the `test/java/org.example/src/ExerciseTests` class and select "Run 'ExercisesTests'".
 This will run all of the tests for the exercises.
 When a test succeeds, you will see a green checkmark next to the test.